jhlothamer/godot_levelshot/README.md

 But what's a good scale factor?
 1:10?
 That would be 10% the level size, which can result in very small images.
 You could just do 1:1 but that might produce huge images.
 To get the best scale factor for your game, you would need to experiment.

-So, there's the option of just setting an max image size.
+So, there's the option of just setting a max image size.
 It's easier to understand what you'll get.

 To get the image size based on a max image size we perform the following calculations: